imixs/imixs-cloud/management/ceph/README.md

 	1: [v2:10.0.0.5:3300/0,v1:10.0.0.5:6789/0] mon.ceph-2
 	2: [v2:10.0.0.4:3300/0,v1:10.0.0.4:6789/0] mon.ceph-3

-record the *fsid* and your IP addresses from your mon nodes (which should be in your private network accessible form your Kubernetes cluster).
+record the *fsid* and your IP addresses from your mon nodes.
+Make sure that the ceph monitoring nodes are accessible on port 6789 from your Kubernetes cluster.

 ## Configure Ceph Kubernetes Objects

-In The following section you can see how the Kubernetes objects, needed to use Ceph as a filesystem need to be setup.
+In The following section we will create the config map and secrets

 ### 1) Edit the ceph-csi ConfigMap for Kubernetes